-What you must pay when Services that are covered for you you get these services Inpatient stay: Covered services received in a hospital or Diagnostic and SNF during a non-covered inpatient stay (continued) Therapeutic Radiology Services Leg, arm, back, and neck braces; trusses, and artificial \$0 copay for Medicarelegs, arms, and eyes including adjustments, repairs, and covered X-rays. replacements required because of breakage, wear, loss, or a change in the patient's physical condition Prior Authorization is required.
-Physical therapy, speech therapy, and occupational therapy \$75 - \$300 copay depending on the Medicare-covered diagnostic radiology services (not including Xrays) for CT scans, MRIs, myelography, PET scans, MRA, SPECT, CTA, nuclear cardiology, and stress tests.
+What you must pay when you get these services Services that are covered for you Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Diagnostic Procedures, X-ray, radium, and isotope therapy including technician Test, and Lab Services materials and services \$0 copay for Medicare-Surgical dressings covered lab services.
+Splints, casts and other devices used to reduce fractures Prior Authorization is and dislocations required.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including Diagnostic and contiguous tissue), or all or part of the function of a Therapeutic Radiology permanently inoperative or malfunctioning internal body Services organ, including replacement or repairs of such devices \$0 copay for Medicare-Leg, arm, back, and neck braces; trusses, and artificial covered X-rays. legs, arms, and eyes including adjustments, repairs, and Prior Authorization is replacements required because of breakage, wear, loss, required. or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy \$0 - \$15 copay depending on the Medicare-covered diagnostic radiology services (not including Xrays) for CT scans, MRIs, myelography, PET scans, MRA, SPECT, CTA, nuclear cardiology, and stress tests.
 Prior Authorization is required.
 Prosthetics, Orthotics, and Outpatient Medical/ Therapeutic Supplies 20% coinsurance for Medicare-covered prosthetic devices.

-Prior Authorization is required.
+required.